Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 When buying a palm from a home improvement store or a garden center, keep in mind, that it can be mislabeled.
 That is one of the reasons I always recommend buying palms from a reputable nursery.

-In this post, I want to highlight key characteristics that I rely on to distinguish one palm species from another.
-Palms can be sorted out by their leaf shape, trunk style, flowers, fruit, and size.
+In this post, I want to highlight key characteristics that I use to distinguish palm species.
+Palms can be separated by leaf shape, trunk type, flower, fruits, and size.

 How to Identify a Palm Tree Step-By-Step